Aquarthur/nim-practice/README.md

 The `tutorial/` folder contains some bits and pieces that I've pulled from various tutorials and played with.

-The `maze-solver/` folder contains code for the [Tremaux Algorithm](), used to solve mazes.
+The `maze-solver/` folder contains code for [Trémaux's Algorithm](https://en.wikipedia.org/wiki/Maze-solving_algorithm#Tr%C3%A9maux's_algorithm), used to solve mazes.
 It's been ported from my previous JavaScript implementation just to start writing some Nim code.

-As a TODO, I'd like to use Nim's `js` build target to generate a file that draws the maze and its solution on a canvas.
+> TODO: I'd like to use Nim's `js` build target to generate a file that draws the maze and its solution on a canvas.

 ## Running the code